picimako/terra-support/README.md

 #### Missing screenshots

-When no image, referenced by `Terra.it` and `Terra.validates` calls, exists for any context (locale, browser, viewport), this inspection marks either the name parameter of such calls, or if they are missing (and the default value `default` is used), then marks the function calls name element.
+When an image, referenced by `Terra.it` and `Terra.validates` calls, doesn't exist for any context (locale, browser, viewport), this inspection marks either the name parameter of such calls, or if they are missing (and the default value `default` is used), then marks the function call's name element.

 **Example:**